 A #GirlsTakeover involves a girl stepping into the role of a leader to call for social and political change to tear down the barriers of discrimination that continue to hold girls back.

-Aoife Dunne, who is at secondary school in Co Laois, Emily O’Donovan of DCU, and Grace McNally, who is at secondary school in Co Meath, found themselves taking over from the Lord Mayor of Dublin Paul McAuliffe, Joe Duffy, CEO of BNY Mellon Bank, Tara McMorrow, Associate Dean of Science at UCD and the Department of Foreign Affairs and Trade.
+Aoife, who is at secondary school in Co Laois, Emily of DCU, and Grace, who is at secondary school in Co Meath, found themselves taking over from the Lord Mayor of Dublin Paul McAuliffe, Joe Duffy, CEO of BNY Mellon Bank, Tara McMorrow, Associate Dean of Science at UCD, and at Irish Aid with Shane Keenan and Emer Groarke.

 Because women are underrepresented in politics, finance and science, the takeovers are to campaign for women to have proper access to leadership and decision-making in areas where they are not usually visible.

 Education in schools has the power to shape culture, attitudes and behaviours towards girls and young women.
 How girls and young women are portrayed through the in textbooks, in the media, in advertising, on screen, and in other forms of communication significantly influences how the world views girls and how they view themselves.

 Girls and young women all around the world have said that they are influenced by what they see.
 Representation matters for young women, especially those who exist on the margins.